 You’re completely free to grow and adapt your business as you see fit.
-This means changing, adding or eliminating services based upon client demand, profitability, your available time commitment and your personal interests.
+This means changing, adding, or eliminating services based on client demand, profitability, your available time commitment, and your personal interests.

 As you’ll discover in launching your VA business, freedom to choose can be a double-edged sword.
-I can’t tell you how often I hear from people who are in the process of starting their business who are struggling to decide on service offerings.
+We often hear from people who are in the process of starting their businesses who are struggling to decide on service offerings.

-- Take a look at the list of 275+ services I shared previously.
+- Take a look at the list of 275+ services we shared previously.